-Surprisingly and rather unhelpfully; the default permalink structure in WordPress isn’t optimized for SEO.
-You’ll need to change your sites permalink structure from the word ‘go’ in order to get better article rankings.
+Surprisingly and rather unhelpfully; the default permalink structure in WordPress isn’t optimised for SEO.
+You’ll need to change your sites’ permalink structure from the word ‘go’ in order to get better article rankings.

 This is fairly easy to do: To change the permalink structure in WordPress, go to Settings –> Permalinks – and select “Post name.”

 If your site has old content, you’ll then want to redirect old permalinks to the new ones.
-The Yoast SEO plugin has a redirect tool which you can use to generate redirects from your old permalink structure to new one.
+The paid version of the Yoast SEO plugin has a redirect tool which you can use to generate redirects from your old permalink structure to new one.

 5: Do Not Ignore WordPress Core, Theme, And Plugin Updates